Is your firewood wet or dry?

 Moisture measurements on wood samples

-I checked now if this information from a Russian bushcrafter is correct or just a myth.
+I have now checked if this information from a Russian bushcrafter is correct or just a myth.
 I collected dry and green samples of spruce and wild cherry from the same trees and measured their moisture contents, tested the perceived temperature of the cut area on the lips, and counted the annual rings of the wood samples.
 Moisture measurements were done with a two-pin moisture meter.

 Results of moisture measurements on the wood samples